jimboy3100/jimboy3100.github.io/ogario/protocols/Multi Protocol - Imsolo & Agar2.md

 **Total: 5 bytes.** On receipt the server creates the player object and sends the PlayerID packet back.

-### Step 3: Auth Packet (0x02) — *Optional* - Only for Agar2
+### Step 3: Auth Packet (0x02) — Optional - Only for Agar2

 Sent immediately after connection if the user is logged in:

 ```
 Offset  Type      Description
 ─────   ────      ───────────
 0       uint8     0x02 (2)
-1..N    string     Account UUID (null-terminated, ≥25 chars)
+1..N    string    Account UUID (null-terminated, 25 chars)
 ```

-If the UUID is valid, the server verifies it against the account system and sends an **AuthSuccess (0xC9)** response.
-If not sent within 250 ticks, the player is marked as a **guest**.
-This method is only used for Agar2, and not for ImSolo
+If the UUID is valid, the server verifies it against the account system and sends an AuthSuccess (0xC9) response.
+If not sent within 250 ticks, the player is marked as a guest.
+This method is only used for Agar2, and not for ImSolo.

 ### Server Response